1 9 6 1 – 1 9 6 9 (UK)

 When The Avengers began in March 1961 it bore little resemblance to the flippant show we came to know and love – The quintessential British spy series set in a picture postcard Britain of castles, stately homes, village pubs and cricket greens.

-It starred a sophisticated spy who even out-Bonded James Bond.
-Immaculately turned out in a three-piece suit, he drove a vintage Bentley, played polo, archery and fenced and fought baddies while wearing a bowler hat and carrying a furled brolly!
+The series starred a sophisticated spy who even out-Bonded James Bond.
+Immaculately turned out in a three-piece suit, he drove a vintage Bentley, played polo, archery and fenced and fought baddies while wearing a bowler hat and carrying a furled brolly.

 Jonathon Steed was a character who first appeared in the series Police Surgeon starring Ian Hendry.

-Old Etonian Patrick Macnee virtually stole the show and in 1962 he replaced Hendry's character (Dr David Keel) as the lead character.
+Old Etonian (and first cousin to David Niven) Patrick Macnee virtually stole the show, and in 1962 he replaced Hendry’s character (Dr David Keel) as the lead character.

-Steed was briefly paired with Dr Martin King and nightclub singer Venus Smith before he was provided with a permanent female colleague, Mrs Catherine Gale (played by Honor Blackman who also played Pussy Galore in the 1964 Bond film, Goldfinger).
+Steed was briefly paired with Dr Martin King and nightclub singer Venus Smith before being provided with a permanent female colleague, Mrs Catherine Gale (played by Honor Blackman, who also played Pussy Galore in the 1964 Bond film Goldfinger) – a beautiful blonde with a PhD in anthropology.

 She was to be the first in a line of elegant, sexy and lethal partners.
-Catherine Gale was a widow, a Doctor of Anthropology, judo expert and the original girl on a motorcycle.
-She wore a leather combat suit, tthigh-high'kinky' boots and a sexy hairstyle that never lost its composure and was cucumber-cool.
+Catherine Gale was a widow (her husband was killed in a Mau Mau raid in Kenya), a judo expert, a skilled mechanic, an expert photographer and the original girl on a motorcycle.
+She wore a leather combat suit, thigh-high ‘kinky’ boots and a sexy hairstyle that never lost its composure.
+She was always cucumber-cool.

-For the final series of 33 episodes, Steed lost his second companion in 1968 (after Diana Rigg left after a row over wages).
+For the final series of 33 episodes, Steed lost his second companion in 1968 (after Diana Rigg left after a row over wages) when Emma returned to her husband (believed to have been killed but found alive in the Amazonian jungle).

-Unfortunately Steed and Tara (pictured at left) lacked the chemistry of the previous couplings and 'Mother' was introduced.
+Unfortunately, Steed and Tara lacked the chemistry of the previous couplings, and the character of ‘Mother’ was introduced.

-Played by twenty-stone Patrick Newell, Mother was Steed's chubby "controller".
+Played by twenty-stone Patrick Newell, the wheelchair-bound Mother was Steed’s chubby “controller”.

 As Macnee was now 54 and far from lithe, the main role went to Gareth Hunt as Mike Gambit (Ex SAS) and Joanna Lumley as the gorgeous and super-leggy Purdy.